ericbrooke/setup_ruby_rails/README.md

 ```
 now each user who is in staff group can use brew install

+##B Add your keys to your new account

+You may need to copy over your id_rsa.pub and id_rsa found in the .ssh directory

 ##A - Install Redis
 ```
 Brew install redis